michaelbull/kotlin-retry/README.md

 ## Backoff

-The examples above retry executions immediately after they fail, however we may wish to spread out retries out with an ever-increasing delay.
+The examples above retry executions immediately after they fail, however we may wish to spread out retries with an ever-increasing delay.
 This is known as a "backoff" and comes in many forms.
 This library includes all the forms of backoff strategy detailed the article by Marc Brooker on the AWS Architecture Blog entitled ["Exponential Backoff And Jitter"][aws-backoff].